iangreenleaf/talks/async_javascript/slides/slides.markdown

 Notes:

-Now this might not look as bad visually.
-But I contend that this code still sucks.
+Now this might not look as bad visually, but I contend that this code still sucks.
 This is doing waaaaaay too many things in one big imperative block.

 Our problem wasn't that asynchronous style made our code bad, it's that our code *was* bad and asynchronous style just made that very obvious.

 ~~~